IEM-Gurukul/term-ii-project-submission-anindyasaha2310-ops/README.md

 Collections: HashMap is used to dynamically store student records

 ## Proposed Architecture Description
 The system follows a simple structured design where the main class controls the execution through a menu-driven interface.
 Separate classes are created for different roles to ensure modularity.
 Student data is stored in memory using Java Collections.
-The project demonstrates core OOP principles including abstraction, inheritance, and polymorphism in a practical implementation
+The project demonstrates core OOP principles including abstraction, inheritance, and polymorphism in a practical implementation.

 ## How to Run
+The system can be executed using any standard Java development environment such as Eclipse.
+All source files are organized into appropriate packages and must be compiled before execution.
+The application is initiated through the MainApp class, which contains the main method.
+Upon execution, a menu-driven console interface is displayed, allowing the user to perform operations such as adding students and marking attendance.

 ## Git Discipline Notes
 Minimum 10 meaningful commits required.